TeamGroupWork/Statistc-project-for-Student-performance-fctors/README.md

 ## How to Use
 1. Clone this repository
-2. Run analysis.ipynb in a Jupyter environment
+2. Run StudentPerformanceFactors.ipynb in a Jupyter environment
 3. Explore the visualizations and statistical summaries

 ## Folder Structure